schlegel-notes/smartsheet-lbo-model/README.md

   - Cash flow waterfall
   - IRR and MOIC across scenarios
   - Sensitivity analysis
+Excel files must be downloaded to view the full model, as GitHub does not preview .xlsx files.
 **Documentation/**
-- `LBO_Executive_Summary.pdf` – Short overview of methodology and key results
+- `LBO_MBA Final Project.pdf` – Overview of the project methodology and key results
-- `LBO_Presentation.pdf` – Presentation summarizing the transaction and findings

 ---